What Is It?

 Supported Excel Versions

 Although the presentation will be done on a PC using Excel 2013, this course will accommodate both PC and Mac.
 But you must have at least Excel 2010 if you’re on a PC and Excel 2011 if you’re on a Mac.
-If you have an older version of Excel, download a free one-month trial before the course.
-(But please download it before you get to the class!)
+If you have an older version of Excel, download a free one-month trial for the course.

 In order to use the Google Analytics plugins I will be demonstrating you will need Windows.
-So if you’re using a Mac laptop, you will need to have Parallels , VMware Fusion, or VirtualBox installed on your Mac to install the plugins I will be demonstrating.** But if you want to just check out the demonstrations but not follow along, you are more than welcome to do that.
-I will be providing a raw file with lots of ugly data that we will transform together!
+So if you’re a hipster using Mac, you will need to have Parallels , VMware Fusion, or VirtualBox installed to install the plugins I will be demonstrating.
+You will receive in the download a raw file with lots of ugly data that we will transform together!